Paul Ryan Fast Facts

 October 28, 2015 - House Republicans nominate Ryan for speaker of the House.

-October 29, 2015 - Ryan officially becomes the 54th speaker of the US House of Representatives.
+October 29, 2015 - Becomes the 54th speaker of the US House of Representatives.

 April 12, 2016 - Ending speculation that he could be drafted as the Republican presidential nominee during the party's summer convention in Cleveland, Ryan declares, "I do not want, nor will I accept the nomination...Count me out."